stephperillo/kickstarter-analysis/README.md

 ### Purpose

-The purpose of this project is to show how different kickstarter campaigns with the intent to reveal the factors that may have contributed to the success.
+The purpose of this project is to showcase the data from different kickstarter campaigns with the intent to reveal the factors that may have contributed to their success.

 ## Analysis and Challenges